Knowledge Hub

 Medical Certificates Guide

 This guide explains the most common medical certificates people request for travel, work, study, sport, and insurance.
-All requests are assessed individually and documentation is issued only where clinically appropriate.
+All requests are sent directly to an independent GMC-registered doctor and documentation is issued only where the GP determines it is clinically appropriate.

 What you’ll get on this page